 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-In 2020, Japan was the fourth largest single-country export market for U.S. agricultural products, valued at nearly $11.8 billion.
-The United States is the largest supplier of food and agricultural products to Japan with a 24 percent share of imports, followed by the European Union, China, Australia, and Thailand.
-Japan is the largest export market for U.S. beef and pork valued at $3.5 billion and the second largest market for U.S. corn valued at $2 billion.
+In 2021, Japan was the fourth largest single-country export market for U.S. agricultural products, valued at $15.6 billion.
+The United States is the largest supplier of food and agricultural products to Japan, with a 24 percent share of imports, followed by the European Union, China, Australia, and Thailand.
+Japan is the largest export market for U.S. beef and pork, valued at $5 billion combined, and the second largest market for U.S. corn, valued at $3 billion.

 Following the implementation of the U.S.-Japan Trade Agreement (USJTA) on January 1, 2020, nearly 90 percent of U.S. food and agricultural products are now duty-free or receive preferential tariff access.
 Importantly, the agreement provided tariff parity for most products with the European Union and member countries of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-Further information on the agreement is available at www.usdajapan.org/usjta.
+Further information on the agreement is available at U.S.-Japan Trade Agreement USDA Japan website.

-Beginning in February 2020, the COVID-19 pandemic resulted in a dramatic fall in restaurant and hotel food service sales as schools closed, tourism halted, and public outings were greatly reduced.
-Conversely, there was a significant boost to retail sales at supermarkets, with year- over-year monthly s up 20 to 30 percent for most major chains.
+Beginning in February 2020, the COVID-19 pandemic resulted in a dramatic fall in restaurant and hotel foodservice sales as schools closed, tourism halted, and public outings were greatly reduced.
+Conversely, there was a significant boost to retail sales at supermarkets, with year- over-year monthlies up 20 to 30 percent for most major chains.
+E-commerce delivery and takeaway meals have taken root and will remain a strong segment in the market.

 Potential exporters interested in learning more about the Japanese market may wish to consider attending or exhibiting at one of the large annual trade shows in Japan: the Supermarket Trade Show and FOODEX Japan.
 For more information on the market, see the FAS Japan Exporter Guide or contact the Agricultural Trade Office in Tokyo at ATOTokyo@usda.gov.